na-na-hi/renget/archive/sfbf5.md

 \>Join their quest, pick up their tiny Malzeno, then abandon, taking it with him
 \>"He's a menace"
 \>"It's happened to me and all of my friends"
-\>"He's got to have enough Smallzenos to make a Tallzeno by now"
+\>"He's got to have enough Smallzenos to make a Tallzeno by now"%%

 =============================================